Trecek/algos_n_stuff/README.md

 I often find myself rewriting / optimizing algorithms and data structures implemented in other languages into rust versions.
 I am hoping that this repo can help me organize them and perhaps make them easier to import and implement.

 ### SIMD & GPU optimized functions
 Some of the implementations may utilize SIMD / cuda / OpenCL.
-If you find this repo, it may take a little work to get them to work for you.
-This repo just has basic implementations for these types of optimizations.
+If you want to use them, it may take a little work to get them to work for you.
+This repo only has basic implementations for these types of optimizations.
 When I use these for real world applications, they take a lot of case-by-case tuning, tweaking, and testing.

 ## Distance algorithms